 Did you know, eating a banana helps keep the depressive feeling at bay?
 Begin your day with a banana instead of coffee or tea and see the difference.

 Spinach is one of the best veggies loaded with iron, and it’s one veggie we ought to add to our plate as much as we can.
 We lose iron through the blood flow and to replace it we need to include leafy greens to our diet.
 Add fenugreek, too, along with spinach.
 Buying locally grown veggies will do a world of good to your health as these will be fresh when you get them home.

 Read An easy raita recipe

-Eggs are the best source of proteins and iron for those who follow a vegetarian diet.
+Eggs are the best source of proteins and iron that makes up the perfect period diet.
 The essential fatty acids present in eggs, apart from proteins, make this one of the healthiest foods to consume every day.

 You could add veggies like tomatoes, onions, capsicum or mushrooms, cheese and herbs to make an omelette, or scrambled eggs, too.
 The possibilities are countless!

 I have experienced that eating hard-boiled eggs during periods gives me gas, so I opt for an omelette with loads of capsicum, cheese and oregano.
 I don’t necessarily have it with bread always.
 Sometimes, I have just an omelette of two eggs and it keeps me full for almost 3 hours.